-A major benefit of this terminal scanner is that it doesn’t require any touching.
-The device is officially called a “Single Person Thermal Wrist Temperature Detection and Face Recognition Terminal.”
-This tablet-like terminal has a camera and a thermal scanner.
-It sits on a stand that elevates it from the ground at around chest-level.
-As people enter the building, they lean over to photograph their faces.
-It takes a fraction of a second for the camera to take each photo.
+One significant advantage of this terminal scanner is that it does not require touching.
+Officially, the device is known as a “Single Person Thermal Wrist Temperature Detection and Face Recognition Terminal.”
+This tablet-like terminal is equipped with a camera and a thermal scanner.
+It is supported by a stand that raises it from the ground to around chest height.
+People lean over to photograph their faces as they enter the building.
+Each photo is taken in a fraction of a second by the camera.

 The terminal scanner includes a memory card that can store up to 10,000 photos and is only accessible via a key.
 That is, even if someone enters the building at a normal temperature.
 Still, later tests positive for COVID-19, the photo archive can help determine who entered around the same time, assisting with contact tracing.
 According to the device’s specifications, it has a facial recognition accuracy rate of 90% with a mask and -99% without a mask.